KipaTa/KomputerStore/README.md

 # Experis Front-end Development_Assignment 1: The Komputer Store

-Dynamic webpage using "vanilla" Javascript.
+Dynamic webpage using "vanilla" Javascript and styled with Bootstrap 5.
 Page contains following features:

 1) The Bank – an area where you will store funds and make bank loans